bitrise-io/devcenter/_articles/reviews/use-your-own-docker-image.md

 You have to:

 1. Add a `Script` step to your workflow.
-2. And the `docker` (or any other docker command such as `docker-compose`) you want to run.
+2. Add the `docker` (or any other docker command such as `docker-compose`) you want to run.
 3. If you want to run the build on [bitrise.io](https://www.bitrise.io/), make sure that you select a Linux/Android stack for the app; those stacks have `docker` preinstalled and are ready to use out of the box.

-{% include message_box.html type="note" title="GitHub sample repository" content=" You can find a sample repository on [GitHub](https://github.com/bitrise-samples/minimal-docker), which is configured to run on your Mac/Linux using the [Bitrise CLI](https://www.bitrise.io/cli). "%}
+We provide three examples on how to run Docker commands using our `Script` Step

 ### Running docker hello-world

-Following the official “getting started” guide for example, to run the “hello world” docker image, your bitrise build configuration yml can be as simple as:
+In this example, we're following the official “getting started” guide to run the “hello world” docker image.
+Your bitrise build configuration yml can be as simple as:

     ---
     format_version: 1.3.1